ColorlabMD/Prores-BitDepth/README.md

 A. Generate 65536 RGBA64 in memory with filled color componenet pixel values of 0-65535 and alpha 65535 where supported.
 B. Write the resulting frames in memory to Apple ProRes Types and 16bit Tiff files.
 (Tiff files are used for FFMPEG encoding)
 1. Read back created ProRes movie and count unique luminace values in decoded frames.
 2. Check that all pixel values within a frame are the same.
 This is to possible eliminate compression variations between pixels.
-In
 12bit:
 Same as 16bit but with 4096 frames represented bit shifted 4 bits
 10bit: